nikhilaasnikar/Car-Trawler-Assesment/README.md

 * Default order of vehiles is sorted by “ETA” in ascending order.
 * When a user tap on a product block, application displays a screen showing informationfor of that product : Implemented using React Router
 * The application allows user to toggle between light and dark theme : Implemented using React Context
+* Implemented Filter feature to filter the list of vehicles by seating capacity.

 ### Built With